 iii) bio-informatical study for a better understanding of interacting pathways during the complex processes of cognition.

-To achieve our research objectives, we are employing the basic techniques of biological science on the brains of rodents, particularly mice, as the model organism.
+To achieve our research objectives, we are employing the basic biological science techniques on the brains of rodents, rats and mice as the model organism.
 Among the many advantages of using the mouse as a model organism, the most important is their striking similarity to humans in anatomy, physiology, and genetics.
-Over 95% of the mouse/rat genome is similar to our own, making rodent genetic research particularly applicable to human disease.
+Over 95% of the mouse/rat genome is similar to ours, making rodent genetic research particularly applicable to human disease.

 WHAT'S NEW!!

-Our lab is currently NOT accepting any short-term (less than six months) trainees/interns.
+Our lab is not accepting any short-term (less than six months) trainees/interns.